Jiun-Ting/Jiun-Ting.github.io/README.md

 * React.js

 ### Fitness Tracker App   [[**Code**]](https://github.com/Jiun-Ting/Jiun-Ting.github.io/tree/main/FitnessTracker)
 This iOS App allowing users to set their daily calorie goals and to record their daily meal, exercises.
-In addition, all information is summarized for user to track their daily progress.
+In addition, all updated information is synchronized in all tabs and  immediately summarized for user accurately tracking their daily progress.
 * React Native, RESTful API

 ### Multi-threaded MapReduce Library [[**Code**]](https://github.com/Jiun-Ting/MapReduce)